amazon-connect/amazon-connect-salesforce-scv/common/AWSSCV-CommonLayers/README.md

 7. Select Choose file
 8. Navigate to the folder where you saved awsscv_common_layers.yaml
 9. Select Next
-10. In the Stack Name field, enter AWSSCVCommonLayers
+10. In the Stack Name field, enter `AWSSCV-CommonLambdaLayers`
 11. The template will ask for one parameter:
    - AWSRegion - This is the region code for the region to which you are deploying.
 12. Select Next